thaydan/ocp7/README.md

 [explain]

 ## Make a request
+For example :
-For example, to get the list of the available products, send :
+- Get the list of the available products : /api/product
-/api/product
+- Get the detail of a product : /api/product/{product_id}

 This will return a JSON response.